imaginando/imaginando.github.io/frms/overview.md

 # Overview

-FRMS features a clean minimal interface that can help on the control of advanced concepts through a simple and easy to use design.
-The interface consists of a main window that has a status bar on the top, a collapsable menu at the left, two layer panels at the center and a performance zone at the bottom.
-The layering system is composed of several tabs for easy access to the different parameters and functionalities.
-Through the use of two separate layer visualizations, it is possible to manage an intuitive and easygoing workflow using FRMS as a production tool or as an instrument for live performances.
+FRMS features a clean, minimal interface designed to facilitate the control of advanced concepts using a simple, efficient and easy to use layout.
+The main window consists of a status bar across the top, a collapsable menu down the left side, two horizontal layer panels in the center and a performance zone across the bottom.
+The performance zone includes two note generation methods which can be toggled between; a standard piano keys layout and a hexagonal chorder display for one-touch chords.
+The layer panels use several tabs for easy access to the different groups of parameters and functions.
+By displaying two separate layer panels simultaneously, it is possible to manage an intuitive and productive FRMS workflow, for both production and live performance.

 <img alt="FRMS Main Screen" align="center" src="images/overview.png" style="padding: 0px;"/>
 <br/>